The world's oldest original working digital computer

 The 61 year old computer that refuses to retire

-After a three-year restoration project at The National Museum of Computing, the Harwell Dekatron (aka WITCH) computer will rebooted on 20 November 2012 to become the world's oldest original working digital computer.
+After a three-year restoration project at The National Museum of Computing, the Harwell Dekatron (aka WITCH) computer will be rebooted on 20 November 2012 to become the world's oldest original working digital computer.

 Now in its seventh decade and in its fifth home, the computer with its flashing lights and clattering printers and readers provides an awe-inspiring display for visiting school groups and the general public keen to learn about our rich computer heritage.